davemeckin/Internet_of_Everything/React_p5_OSC/React_p5_OSC.md

 ***woohoo!*** you've managed to make your first realtime sensor data visualisation in react, p5 and OSC!

+### Task 7 - Stetch Goal

+- Instead of using OSC, can you send data to PubNub then access that data and map it to your sketch in some way?
+- Remember, you will have to upload last week's firmware onto the Arduino...

-### Task 7 - Make your sketch look çøø¬
+### Task 8 - Super Stretch Goal - Make your sketch look çøø¬

 - Your p5 skills are now tightly honed so you are in a position to make a cool sketch.
 Can you port the code from the 5th Physical Computing session for instance?
+This would require using OSC again...